Exhibitions and Awards

 photography| writing| landscape

 Andy Sewell’s first book The Heath was a winner of the International Photobook Award 2012 and is included in Martin Parr’s The Photobook: A History Vol. III.
-His work is found in private and public collections including The V&A Museum, The Museum of London, Columbia University Art Collection, Eric Franck Collection, The Hyman Collection and the National Media Museum.
+His work is found in private and public collections including The V&A Museum, The MAST Foundation, The Museum of London, Columbia University Art Collection, Eric Franck Collection, The Hyman Collection and the National Media Museum.

 He was born in East London and grew up in the commuter belt north of the city, a place part rural and part suburban.
 He now lives in East London again.
 His work explores the permeable quality of the boundaries we put between things.